George050121/Carbon_tracker/README.md

 cd <repository_folder>

-	2. Run the Application:
+	2. Run the Application: Streamlit run app.py

-streamlit run app.py

 The application will launch in your default web browser.